ShutongJIN/turtlebot4landmark/README.md

 </div>

 ## Principle
-### Constructing the map --- gmapping
+### Constructing the map --- Gmapping
 When constructing the map, we use one _.launch_ file called _hokuyo_gmapping_demo.launch_, which mainly calls this ROS package
 _[slam_gmapping](http://wiki.ros.org/gmapping)_.
 This package provides laser-based SLAM (Simultaneous Localization and Mapping), as a ROS node called _slam_gmapping_.
 By using _slam_gmapping_, we can create a 2-D occupancy grid map (like a building floorplan) from laser and pose data collected by a mobile robot.

-Actually, there are several different packages on ROS to achieve the SLAM algorithm, such as _HectorSLAM_, _LagoSLAM_, _KartoSLAM_,etc. But for _GmappingSLAM_, it performs better in a smaller environment and does not need a laser scanner with high update frequency.
-The advantages and characteristics of _GmappingSLAM_ are consistent with the actual situation of our project.
-That is the reason why we chose this package.

 _GmappingSLAM_ uses an algorithm based on RBPF (Rao-Blackwellized particle filter) to solve the SLAM problem.
-A complete SLAM problem is to estimate the robot pose and map at the same time with given sensor data.
-However, if you need to get an accurate pose, you need to match it with the map.
-If you need to get a good map, you need an accurate pose to do it.
-Obviously, this is a contradictory problem like _Chicken-and-egg problem_.
-Explain it in a mathematical way, the SLAM problem can be expressed as the following form:
+The SLAM problem can be expressed  in a mathematical way as the following form:
 $$p(x_{1:t},m|u_{1:t},z_{1:t})$$
 where $z_{1:t}$ is a series of sensor measurement data from bringing up the robot to $t$, $u_{1:t}$ is a series of control data (in ROS typically considered as odom) , and the map information $m$ and the robot trajectory state $x_{1:t}$ are what we want to estimate.